linux-cultist/venv-selector.nvim/README.md

 Because the current code has grown from supporting only simple venvs to lots of different venv managers.
 Each one works in a slightly different way, and the current code has lots of conditional logic to try and figure out what to do in certain situations.
 It made it difficult to change something without breaking something else.
 And it made it difficult to add features in a clean way.

-This rewrite is about giving you as a user the power to add your own searches, and have anything you want show up in the telescope viewer.
+This rewrite is about giving you as a user the option to add your own searches, and have anything you want show up in the telescope viewer.
 If its the path to a python executable, the plugin will attempt to activate it.
 Note that your LSP server must be running for this to happen, so you need to have a python file opened in the editor.

 ## Default searches